Director of National Parks: Legal status and history

 The Director of National Parks was established under the EPBC Act as a corporation sole, i.e. the corporation is constituted by the person appointed to the office named the Director of National Parks.

 It was established on 17 July 2000 upon the proclamation of the EPBC Act and is a continuation of the office of the Director of National Parks and Wildlife which existed under the National Parks and Wildlife Conservation Act 1975.

-As of May 2018, the office is held in an acting capacity by Dr. Judy West who succeeds Sally Barnes who was director from 2014 to 2018 and Peter Cochrane who was director from 1999 to 2013.
+As at November 2023, the office is held by Ronald 'Ricky' Archer, former CEO of North Australian Indigenous Land and Sea Management Alliance Ltd (NAILSMA).
+Ricky Archer is a Djungan man and made history by becoming the first Indigenous person to hold the position.
+The Director position leads conservation efforts, the recovery and management of some of Australia's most prized national parks in conjunction with Traditional Owners.

 Responsibilities

 The Director of National Parks’ responsibilities under the EPBC Act include: